MiguelSolisSegura/MiguelSolisSegura.github.io/_projects/2024-02-26-lunar-lander.md

 # First, we create our environment called LunarLander-v2
 env = gym.make("LunarLander-v2")

-# Then we reset this environment
+# Then we reset this environment to a known state
 observation, info = env.reset()
 ```